+I currently reside and teach within the boundaries of traditional Kumeyaay lands in eastern San Diego County (La Mesa).
 I am a physically active, fun, outdoorsy kind of person and have always been curious about and amazed by the complexities of the human body.
 I studied movement science as both an undergrad, and graduate student and was hired as a kinesiologist in the Motion Analysis Laboratory at the Children’s Hospital in San Diego.
 There, through the study of gait (walking patterns) I gained a great deal of appreciation for the capabilities of the human body, and how it can compensate due to injury or other inherent challenges.

 After I was certified, Kathy Lee asked me to help her write a training manual.
 At the time, data regarding rising numbers of yoga injuries was being published at an alarming rate.
-We focused on creating guides to highlight the muscular activation throughout each phase of poses; entering into, holding, and moving back out.
+Together we focused on creating guides to highlight the muscular activation throughout each phase of poses; entering into, holding, and moving back out.
 We included mechanically informed cues, modifications and adjustments so new (and seasoned) teachers could provide their students with the most comfortable, harm-free classes possible.

 Our “little” training manual morphed into a full-blown textbook, and Instructing Hatha Yoga was published by Human Kinetics in 2006.
 It was one of the first instructional yoga primers and became a highly utilized text throughout the United States, and other English speaking countries.
 Sadly, Kathy Lee passed away in 2009, so the second edition of the book was a solo endeavor.
 The revised text now reflects many poignant issues facing the modern yoga community and includes a number of amended cues and a wider variety of pose options to address the needs of a more diverse student population.